Public Safety protects life and property and creates a shared responsibility for the protection and safety of the individual and the community.

 Welcome Center and Access to Campus

-The office of the Vice President for Finance and Administration is responsible for campus safety, and the Director of Public Safety and Vice President meet regularly to discuss campus security issues.
+The office of the Vice President for Finance is responsible for campus safety, and the Director of Public Safety and Vice President meet regularly to discuss campus security issues.

 In screening prospective students and employees, the College reserves the right to deny admission or employment to any individual who has been convicted of a felony or misdemeanor and who, in the opinion of the College, poses a threat to the serenity of the campus.